As you make ministry plans for your church over the summer make sure they include rest for you and your people.

 If finances are an issue, there are great ministries that offer retreats for pastors and their families.
 If you’re part of a denomination, reach out to the local office and see what resources they have available.

 4. Enjoying the Fellowship.

 What if your church could look back over the summer and say they enjoyed slowing down and spending time with one another?
 Many passages focus on the importance of fellowshipping with one another.
 What if we reclaimed that as a goal this summer?

 Summer will go by fast.
 Let’s not miss out on a great moment to slow down and enjoy the season God has given to us.

 Ryan Rice, Sr.

-Ryan is husband to Seané, father of Ryan, Jr., Brayden, Reagen, and Bailey, and has been in ministry since 2007.
-He’s currently the lead pastor of Connect Church of Algiers in New Orleans, Louisiana, which they planted in 2014.
+Ryan is husband to Seané, father of Ryan, Jr., Brayden, Reagen, and Bailey, and planter and lead pastor of Connect Church of Algiers in New Orleans, Louisiana.